SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/cumulative-layout-shift.md

 };
 ```

-You can the register this custom provider, such as in your app module, as follows:
+You can the register this custom provider in your app module (for example), as follows:

 ```typescript
 providers: [